swift-nav/proact/README.md

   npm info "$PKG" peerDependencies --json | command sed 's/[\{\},]//g ; s/: /@/g' | xargs npm install --save-dev "$PKG" )
 ```

+webpack and babel really make a lot of assumptions about where plugins are residing, and for the most part
+assume that everything is under the project root.

 # License